formkit/docs-content/inputs/autocomplete.md

 ## Slots

-Just like the [Dropdown input](/inputs/dropdown), the `autocomplete` input allows you to use slots to customize the look and feel of the options list.
+Just like the [Dropdown input](/inputs/dropdown), the autocomplete input allows you to use slots to customize the look and feel of the options list and the selected option by leveraging the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).

 ### Option slot

-In this example, we are going to override the option slot to include a span with the country's flag alongside the original option label:
+In this example, we are going to use the options slot to display car brands and their logos:

 <example
 name="Autocomplete"